 Sha Cha Beef

-Sha Cha Sauce
+Sha Cha sauce

 Sha Cha sauce is a mix of soybean oil, green onions, garlic, dried shrimp, brill fish, and chili.
 It is often used as a base for soups, a sauce for hotpots and stir-fry dishes, and a rub for BBQ meats.
-Sha Cha Sauce often referred to as “Chinese BBQ Sauce” in English, brings out so much flavor in the dish and compliments the beef (or chicken) extremely well.
+Sha Cha Sauce, often referred to as “Chinese BBQ Sauce” in English, brings out so much flavor in the dish and compliments the beef (or chicken) exceptionally well.
 You can purchase Sha Cha Sauce from Chinese supermarkets or online (we recommend the Bull Head brand).

 Vegetables